Danijel Milovanović

 Danijel Milovanović (born 18 October 1973) is a Swedish football player.
 He played for the Swedish club Falkenbergs FF a couple of years, but for the season 2000 he joined Landskrona BoIS.

 Career

 In 2000, Milovanović scored 11 goals for Landskrona BoIS.
 In 2001, Milovanović followed up with 9 goals, and the same year Landskrona BoIS reached the highest Swedish football league Allsvenskan.

 In 2002 Landskrona BoIS won the first match, a derby against Helsingborgs IF with 6-2, with Milovanović scoring a hat trick.
-In June, when Allsvenskan took a break for the World Cup, Landskrona BoIS were leading the top league, for the first time since 1980, much thanks to the lethal strikforce of Daniel Nannskog and Milovanović.
-But 29 July, in a match against Malmö FF he got a knee injury and he couldn't play more that season.
+In June, when Allsvenskan took a break for the World Cup, Landskrona BoIS were leading the top league, for the first time since 1980, largely thanks to the lethal strikeforce of Daniel Nannskog and Milovanović.
+But on 29 July in a match against Malmö FF he got a knee injury and he could not play any more that season.
 He never got back to full fitness and had to retire early.

 He scored 6 goals in the top flight.